Q: Why can't I eat or drink before my surgery?

 Q: Why do I need to have someone to take me home and stay with me after surgery?

 A: After anesthesia normal responses and reaction times may be altered.
 For these reasons, your anesthesiologist prohibits you from driving and requests a friend or relative to stay with you for 24 hours.
-They will then be able to assist you with your care and seek help if problems should arise after you get home.
+This person will then be able to assist you with your care and seek help if problems should arise after you get home.

 Q: What should I wear the day of surgery?